Everyone has a Story...

 You can see the influence of percussive beats within my choreography and teaching style.
 There is an elusive grounded nature to the movement, which is essential for providing a safe containment for energy.
 This containment allows our subtle energetic movements to travel and transform through sound, molecules of emotion, thoughts of intention, and soulful action.

-Besides being a professional performer and artist, my credits include:
+Besides being a professional performer and artist, I have trained under distinguished teachers in their respective fields, including:

-International 500+ Certified YOGA Teacher ISHTA lineage NYC
+Internationally Certified 500 hour Yoga and Meditation Teacher ISHTA lineage NYC